hai-vr/combo-gesture-expressions-av3/README.md

 - Using the expressions menu, attach multiple expressions on a single gesture by switching between entire sets of face expressions representing different moods.
 - Eyes will no longer blink whenever the avatar has a face expression with eyes closed.
 - Puppets and blend trees are integrated into the tool, with automatic correction of incorrect blending.
+- PhysBones, Contacts and OSC can be used to blend in face expressions.
 - ...and more tweaks.

 This tool should NOT be used for: